getoutreach/extensibility-sdk/docs-dev-portal/README.md

 ## Creating your first application

-To get up to speed with the platform go through the steps in the [quick start guide](quick-start-guide.md).
+To get up to speed with the platform go through the steps in the [Getting started with Outreach apps](quick-start-guide.md).

 If you have any questions/comments/concerns please email us at cxt-sdk@outreach.io